josemiguelmelo/gocacheable/docs/events.md

 ## Event Subscriber

 **CacheEventSubscriber** is the event subscriber class.
 It is responsible to listen/read from the channel events are sent to.

+## Cache event

+Cache event is the type sent to publish/subscribe channel.

-## Add new event
+## Add new cache event type

 Adding a new event is quite simple, only being necessary to implement the **CacheEvent** interface.